-In 2015, the university launched Engaged Cornell, a 10-year, $150 million initiative to establish community engagement and real-world learning experiences as the hallmark of the Cornell experience.
+In 2015, the university launched Engaged Cornell, a $150 million initiative to grow and enhance community-engaged opportunities for Cornell students.
 The initiative builds upon Cornell’s founding land grant mission and commitment to “knowledge with a public purpose.”
-Innovation in teaching and learning is the core means of realizing this institutional mission through shared practices that engage students, faculty, and curricula with communities and with the public realm in local, national, and global arenas.
-Engaged Cornell aims to support the work of faculty to directly integrate community engagement into the curriculum, as a strategy for learning and as a means of connecting academic exploration with diverse public stakeholders.
+Innovation in teaching and learning is the core means of realizing this institutional mission through shared practices that connect students, faculty, and curricula with communities and with the public realm in local, national, and global arenas through meaningful reciprocal partnerships addressing the world’s biggest challenges.
 This transformational initiative was established with a $50 million gift from the Einhorn Family Charitable Trust, led by Cornell Class of 1991 alumni David Einhorn and Cheryl Strauss Einhorn.

 The Office of Faculty Development & Diversity (OFDD), provides a range of resources, training, and support for deans, department chairs, and individual faculty members in the areas of faculty development and diversity.
 The OFDD works with deans, chairs, and search committees to improve recruitment and retention practices and to increase diversity in faculty hiring.
 It provides guidance to the academic leadership and to individual faculty members on mentoring and the tenure and promotion processes.
 The OFDD offers a variety of professional development programming and grants opportunities for faculty.
 The office actively collaborates with the Division of Human Resources, the Dean of the University Faculty, and other offices on campus in its efforts to support the success and well-being of all faculty members.